canonical/superset-k8s-operator/documentation/how-to/integrate-with-trino.md

 - Existing Superset queries to Trino will fail
 - New database connection creation may be delayed
-- Superset automatically retries until reconcilation is complete
+- Superset automatically retries until reconciliation is complete